aplteam/Tatin/docs/SemanticVersioning.md

 ## Why Semantic versioning?

-Before the introduction of the rules of Semantic Versioning everybody assigned version numbers to their liking.
+Before the introduction of the rules of Semantic Versioning, everybody assigned version numbers to their liking.
 Updating to a new version always carried a significant risk that things would break.

 With the rules of Semantic Versioning in place, if everybody involved acts accordingly and sensibly, updating should be much safer.